 The Children on Campus website (http://childrenoncampus.umich.edu/) is a great resource for learning about this policy.
 The website offers checklists for preparing programming or work with working with minors as well as any forms necessary.
 The Student Organization Canva Site is another resource for students to use during the planning process and at the time of the event.
-There are three main components parts of the policy that OSA can provide support for your organization.
+There are three main components parts of the policy that OSA can provide support for your organization:

 1. Complete a background check